-Effective July 1, 2020, the Federal Motor Carrier Safety Administration (FMCSA) extended a waiver from some regulations that apply to interstate and intrastate drivers that operate commercial motor vehicles.
-This waiver is in effect until September 30, 2020.
+Effective December 1, 2021, the Federal Motor Carrier Safety Administration (FMCSA) extended a waiver from some regulations that apply to interstate and intrastate drivers that operate commercial motor vehicles that expired on November 30, 2021.
+With the extension, this waiver is in effect until February 28, 2022, unless terminated sooner.

 The extension is issued in response to COVID-19 outbreaks and pertains to holders of commercial driver’s licenses (CDL) and commercial learner’s permit (CLP) holders, as well as other interstate drivers operating commercial motor vehicles (CMVs).
-Because of the effects of COVID-19 and the risk presented to public health, safety and welfare, many states have high absence rates or closures of the agencies that issue driver licenses.
-Many medical providers have adjusted to dedicate resources to the COVID-19 response, resulting in the cancelled scheduled appointments for physical examinations that are required for Federal Motor Carrier Safety Regulations (FMCSR) compliance.
+Because of the effects of COVID-19 and the impact on the pace of return to normal customer service levels, many States continue to have backlogs and affected operations of the Agencies that issue Driver Licenses.
+Additionally, many medical providers have adjusted to dedicate resources to the COVID-19 response, resulting in the cancelled scheduled appointments for physical examinations that are required for Federal Motor Carrier Safety Regulations (FMCSR) compliance.
 With the National Emergency declaration under 42 U.S.C. § 5191(b), and the public need for transportation of supplies and equipment deemed essential for addressing the outbreaks, the public interest in issuing the waiver is great.

 FMCSA Regulatory Provisions Waived